sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

   * Possibly verify the conjecture for the first (known) rank 4 curve, which has conductor 234446.
 This would be '''computationally hard''', but not impossible!

-People: ''William Stein'', Dimitar Jetchev, Victor Miller (sparse linear algebra), Jen Balakrishnan
+People: ''William Stein'', Dimitar Jetchev, Victor Miller (sparse linear algebra), Jen Balakrishnan, Robert Bradshaw

 == Implement an algorithm in Sage to compute Stark-Heegner points ==